trustdan/admitchu-public/README.md

 # Admitchu Public Pages

-This repository contains the public pages for Admitchu, including our Privacy Policy and About page.
+This repository contains the public pages for Admitchu, including our Privacy Policy and About page, hosted at [https://trustdan.github.io/admitchu-public/](https://trustdan.github.io/admitchu-public/).

 ## Overview